-Rhode Island Red: Rhode Island reds are a popular breed for the egg industry and backyard enthusiasts.
+Rhode Island reds are a popular breed for the egg industry and backyard enthusiasts.
 Their feathers are red, and also begin laying eggs around 20 weeks of eggs.
 They are not as efficient in feed conversation as the white leghorn, but they can still lay around 240 eggs per year.
 Their egg shells are brown in color.

-Broiler: The broiler the main chicken used for meat production.
+The broiler is the main chicken used for meat production.
 They are very efficient in feed conversion: it only takes 1.5 pounds of food to gain 1 pound of muscle.
 It typically takes 6 to 7 weeks to reach a market weight of 6 pounds.
 These birds have white feathers.
 They have been bred to have larger breast muscles, which is the most desirable cut of meat for US consumers.
 In 2015, over 40 billion pounds of chicken was processed.

-Laying Hens: Laying hens begin as fertilized eggs.
+Laying hens begin as fertilized eggs.
 Fertilized eggs are sent to a hatching facility, where the eggs are incubated for 21 days until the eggs hatch.
 Once hatched, the two day old pullets are vaccinated and moved to a grow out facility; they stay there for roughly 19 weeks, where they grow and mature to egg producing age.
 The pullets are transferred to the laying facility right before they are ready to begin laying eggs.
 A hen can lay an egg every 24 to 26 hours, and will lay on average 300 eggs in her production life cycle.
 After a year of laying eggs, the hens are now spent, and are sent to a processing plant.

 The broiler life begins the same as a laying hen.
 Fertilized eggs arrive at the hatching facility, are incubated for 21 days, the day old chicks are given vaccinations, and then are sent to the grow out facility.
 At the grow out facilities, the chickens have access to fresh water and feed almost 24 hours a day.
 The lighting in the building is carefully monitored and controlled; the longer the light is on, the more the chickens will eat.
 This is done so the chickens can reach market weight as soon as possible.
 Thanks to better breeding stock and work in genetics, a broiler chicken will reach a market weight of 5 pounds in 6 to 7 weeks.
 Once the birds reach the desired weight, they are taken to the processing plant for harvest.

 Check out this cool video produced by Oregon Agriculture in the Classroom.
 This brief (12 minutes) video explores how eggs get from the hen to the grocery store and all of the nutritional benefits eggs give us.

 Hens are kept in cages, normally 6 to 7 hens per cage.
 They have access to fresh water all day and food.
 The hens lay their eggs in the cage, and the eggs roll down to a conveyor belt.
 The hens do not have access to the outside, but the barns are well ventilated, heated in the winter and cooled in the summer.

 Hens are kept in a large barn, similar to how broilers are raised.
 Some systems have nest boxes for the hens to lay their eggs, to make collection easier.
 There is access to fresh food and water at all times.
 Like the conventional cage system, the hens do not have access to the outside.

-Free Range: Free range is the same as cage free, with one important distinction: free range hens have access to the outside.
+Free range is the same as cage free, with one important distinction: free range hens have access to the outside.
 In addition to the feed available in the barn, the hens may also eat grass and insects, depending on the type of ground outside the barn (grass pasture, gravel, dirt, etc.).